Updated on July 8, 2022

-Many residential and commercial property owners in California are familiar with the idea of using a limited liability company to hold and manage real estate.
+Many residential and commercial property owners in California are familiar with the idea of using an LLC (limited liability company) to hold and manage real estate.
 In this post, we will discuss what you can do with a limited liability company (LLC), how to avoid pitfalls when entering into a transaction with a limited liability company, and what to do if you believe you are dealing with fraud by someone hiding behind a limited liability company.

 Once the articles of organization of the limited liability company has been filed with the Secretary of State, the LLC has legal capacity to enter to a variety of real estate transactions.

 Through the acts of the manager or managers provided in the articles of organization or the operating agreement, the limited liability company can purchase, sell, lease, hold, use, mortgage, and transfer any interest in real and personal property.
 It can also issue notes, bonds, and other security interests on any of its assets.

 Property owners favor limited liability companies because the resulting business entity is legally separate from its owners, providing what is called “limited liability protection.”
 Generally, if the limited liability company incurs obligations and liabilities, the owners’ personal assets (such as other real property and bank accounts) are protected from creditors.